alfredo-petri/OrderHub-express-api-/README.md

 # OrderHub-express-api-
-A simple and secure API for restaurants to manage orders, from customer requests to real-time status updates.
+A simple and secure API for managing orders, from customer requests to real-time status updates.

-Restaurant API

-This project is a RESTful API for a restaurant ordering system, built with Node.js, Express, PostgreSQL, and Prisma.
-The system enables two primary user roles: sellers (restaurants) and buyers (users), each with distinct capabilities for managing and tracking orders.
+This project is a RESTful API for an order fulfillment system, built with Node.js, Express, PostgreSQL, and Prisma.
+The system supports two main user roles: sellers and buyers (users), each with distinct capabilities for managing and tracking orders.

 Features
-Seller (Restaurant) Capabilities:
+Seller Capabilities:

     Receive Orders: Sellers can receive incoming orders from users.